-Apple's Low Power Mode is one of my favorite iOS 9 features: It automatically offers to turn itself on when your battery hits 20 percent, and disables some of your iPhone's more processor-and-battery-intensive tasks to stretch out the life you'll get from your remaining charge until you can get some power back into that battery.
+Apple's Low Power Mode is one of my favorite iPhone and iPad features: It automatically offers to turn itself on when your battery hits 20 percent, and disables some of your iPhone's more processor-and-battery-intensive tasks to stretch out the life you'll get from your remaining charge until you can get some power back into that battery.
 (You'll be able to tell if your iPhone is in Low Power Mode by looking at your battery icon: It turns yellow when enabled.)

 But here's the thing: Low Power Mode conserves my iPhone's battery so well, I'm willing to sacrifice some of those intensive tasks even above 20 percent battery life.